 Our organisation

-Our organisation is flexible so that we can respond quickly to new tasks and developments in society.
-We do this with a workforce of some 4,000 experienced staff.
-We can incorporate new implementing tasks into our organisation and adapt where necessary to ensure the best possible service.
+Our organisation is flexible, which means that we can respond quickly to new duties and societal developments.
+We do this with a workforce of over 4,000 experienced staff.
+We can incorporate new implementing tasks in our organisation and adapt where necessary to ensure the best possible service.

-The Board is accountable to the Minister of Social Affairs and Employment for our performance.
+The Board renders account to the Minister of Social Affairs and Employment for the SVB’s performance.
 Meet the members of the Board.

 Simon Sibma